 The Aerospace Industry Needs Engineers and Composite Technicians

-Edmonds CC is growing to meet this demand with our 1000 FTEs Aerospace Allocation
+Edmonds College is growing to meet this demand with our 1000 FTEs Aerospace Allocation

 Preparing students to transfer and complete a four year degree